coderatul/emailbomber/README.md

 ### Use App Password
 ![App Password](https://i.imgur.com/krkn5EX.png)
 - Copy App Password.
-- Use App Password in Email-Bomber script.
+- Use App Password in Email-Bomber script (you can input it safely into the prompt without it displaying to the console).

 ### Setup App Password in Email-Bomber script
 ![Folder Structure](./resources/images/folder-structure.jpg)